-We've written about the Bronx Zoo often, and with good reason.
-First opened in 1899, the Bronx Zoo continues to evolve and remains a top destination for local NYC families, tourists, and animal lovers of all kinds.
-I've been a regular at this zoo since I was a child and today, with my three kids, it has become an extension our backyard.
-And now, with its very own show on Animal Planet, the Bronx Zoo is arguably the world's most famous zoo.
+First opened in 1899, the Bronx Zoo has been a top destination for local NYC families, tourists, and animal lovers of all kinds for generations.
+I've been a regular at this zoo since I was a child, and now that I'm a parent of three kids in the Bronx, we consider it an extension of our backyard.
+With its very own show on the Animal Planet channel (the irresistible The Zoo), the Bronx Zoo is arguably the world's most famous zoo.

 Located in the heart of the Bronx at the southern end of Bronx Park and near the borough's own Little Italy, the Bronx Zoo is easily accessible via public transit or by car.
-One visit is sure to leave a lasting impression, though you'll need more than that to experience all this institution has to offer.
+One visit is sure to leave a lasting impression, though you'll need more than one trip to experience all there is to see and do.
 And since it is the nation's largest urban zoo, it helps to have some pointers before you go—especially if you are visiting with kids.
 So read on for 10 tips on visiting the Bronx Zoo like a local.

 Parking is available at all entry gates; however, Fountain Circle at the Fordham Road Gate—considered premium parking—is extremely limited and more expensive than the other lots.
 The Zoo Shuttle is another way to zip between exhibits, but keep in mind, it runs daily only from June to September (except Wednesdays) and on weekends only in May and October.

-Hangout and stay warm even in the winter with a visit to the indoor JungleWorld.
+Winter is a good time to hang out in the indoor JungleWorld.
 Photo by Guy Dickinson via Flickr.

 You might accuse me of being the Bronx Zoo's No. 1 fan, but I love all the exhibits, and I do think the extras are worth the money.
 The Congo Gorilla Forest and Tiger Mountain are must-sees, so work them in if it's your first visit.
 Beyond the majestic animals, the exhibits are painstakingly designed to inform visitors about the animals' natural habitats and the threats they face, as well as offer information on how we can all help keep them safe in the wild.
 Some parts may be harsh for the littlest visitors (i.e. the image of a severed gorilla's head in Congo Gorilla Forest and traps and weapons used by poachers in Tiger Mountain), but can be passed easily without younger kids seeing and are important conversation starters for older kids.
 The Children's Zoo is also fantastic, from the farmyard and other animals to the little whimsical touches and events that make it fun for little ones.
 Of course, Nature Trek is perfect for young visitors and Treetop Adventure is a must for older kids, teens, and adults.

-Nature Trek is a wonderful new addition—winding paths, swaying bridges and large tunnels are interwoven in the treetops, offering a bird's eye view for young visitors.
+Nature Trek, opened in 2017, is a wonderful addition to the zoo—winding paths, swaying bridges and large tunnels are interwoven in the treetops, offering a bird's eye view for young visitors.
 There's nothing too scary or too fast, and there's even a lower level for leery toddlers to navigate.
 Beyond that, little ones will delight in the nature play zone, an interactive nature-themed play area where kids can build nests (or forts!), make animal tracks in the sand, and more.
 Nature Trek Play Partners are always on hand to facilitate the activities and encourage creative and exploratory play.

 Treetop Adventure takes fun to new and daring heights with a climbing feature and a zip line.
 An aerial ropes course features seven elevated obstacles with varying levels of difficulty.
 Swing through the treetops using ropes, crawl through tunnels, even skateboard from tree to tree!
+My family of five tackled one of the ropes courses together.
+It was challenging, a little scary, definitely safe, and loads of fun for everyone.
+Finding something my high schooler enjoys as much as my middle and elementary school kids is a definite win, and my daring ten-year-old was able to keep up and sometimes even lead the pack.
 The 400-foot zip line lets visitors zip straight across the Bronx River and back.
 This is a standalone destination, so if you don't plan on visiting the zoo, head straight to the Bronx River entrance.
 Using any other entrance requires the purchase of zoo admission and a 15-minute walk to the obstacle course and zip line.
+Annual memberships are available for Treetop Adventure and with the many different courses with varying degrees of difficulty, a membership is definitely worth considering.

-The Bronx Zoo is open year round, and fall and winter are great times to visit.
+The Bronx Zoo is open year-round, and fall and winter are great times to visit.
 It's less crowded, and some animals can be more active in cooler temperatures.
-Plus, if it's too cold to enjoy the outdoors, warm up inside at exhibits such as JungleWorld, World of Reptiles, and Mouse House, where, aside from mice, you can gawk at the adorable fennec fox, chinchilla, and more.
+Plus, if it's too cold to enjoy the outdoors, you can warm up inside at exhibits such as JungleWorld, World of Reptiles, and Mouse House, where, aside from mice, you can gawk at the adorable fennec fox, chinchilla, and more.
 Treetop Adventure is also open year-round, weather permitting.

-Many exhibits are open year round; however, some are only open during warmer seasons.
+Many exhibits are open year-round; however, some are only open during warmer seasons.
 Butterfly Garden, the Children's Zoo, Wild Asia Monorail, and Zoo Shuttle are seasonal operations.
 Some animals, like those in the African Plains exhibit, will not be outside during the coldest months.
 Check info on the specific exhibits you want to see before heading out.
+The zoo also mounts special temporary exhibits like this year's Dinosaur Safari, a separately-ticketed trek through a woodsy environment where animatronic dinosaurs growl, hunt, and even care for their babies in a series of lifelike scenes.
+(Dinosaur Safari closes on November 3, 2019.)

 RELATED: NYC Museum Guide: Best Exhibits for Kids